I’m going to attempt to answer this question alongside you: why suicide? The answer, which I hope that you will also understand, is all about meaning.

 If meaning could sustain Victor Frankl in the depths of a Nazi concentration camp, or the Dali Lama as he fled Tibet almost sixty years ago, or Archbishop Tutu, Nelson Mandela, and Martin Luther King Jr in their fight for civil rights, why aren’t we as a society more focused on offering one another opportunities to find and sustain individual meaning?

 We have seen that meaning is a life and death issue.
-In that light, suicide, while tragic, becomes understandable, but only by half an understanding.
+In that light, suicide, while tragic, becomes understandable, but only in part.
 For the full reveal, we need people who live from their deepest meaning.
 Either we learn to live with the consequences of our failure or actively support the quest for individual meaning.
+Which will it be?

 The paradoxical gift of Alexandra’s life is that it helps us understand the reasons she chose to end it.
 That is meaning we can use.